UQ-RCC/hpc-docs/Software-Status.md

 * The access to license servers at home institutions needs to be configured.
 * Once that is established, software installation can occur.
 ___
+## Star-CCM+

+[**AVAILABLE FOR TESTING**]

+* Access to the UQ license server for this product has been established.
+* Several dependencies have been deployed.

+To test functionality please

+`module load star-ccm+/.17.02.008`

+Please submit a support request via email to rcc-support@uq.edu.au if you experience any issues while testing Star-CCM+.

+___